-Mobile internet technology has reached a level of maturity where it is no longer a question of whether or not you can use it as broadband service.
+Mobile internet technology has reached a level of maturity where it is no longer a question of whether or not you can use it as a home broadband service.
 As soon as the 3G networks saw the HSPA and EVDO enhancements, mobile broadband service became a handy alternative, especially if you needed a broadband service for your laptop with a USB dongle.
-With the launch of LTE networks, especially with the LTE-Advanced and LTE-Advanced Pro networks, the achievable speeds already became comparable with the home broadband services.
-Look at this post, where we captured the average 4G LTE download and upload speeds.
+With the launch of LTE networks, especially with the LTE-Advanced and LTE-Advanced Pro networks, the achievable speeds have already become comparable with the home broadband services.
+Look at our dedicated post for the average 4G LTE download and upload speeds.
 But that’s not why you are here.
 You are reading this post to find out how different 5G mobile internet is compared to the 4G networks.
 The short answer is – It is very different and all in a good way.
 The fifth generation of mobile networks, 5G, is already live.
 Even though we are looking at it in this post from a broadband perspective, it offers a wide variety of use cases compared to earlier cellular technologies.
 While the maximum download speeds of 5G networks is in tens of Gbps, the average download speeds of over 100 Mbps are perfectly realistic.
 5G is achieved through a technology called New Radio (NR) which will continue to work alongside the existing 4G LTE technology for a very long time.
 It is good news for both consumers and businesses because both 4G and 5G can already offer internet speeds above the average broadband speeds for UK households.
 Have a look at this link to check out the average broadband speeds in the UK.

 What is the average 5G speed in Mbps?